DanielleRosano/DanielleRosano.github.io/README.md

 # Welcome to my GitHub page!😊
 Hi, my name is Danielle Rosano and I am from Northern New Jersey.
 I am a freshman studying Psychology here at Lehigh University in the College of Arts and Sciences.
 I decided to take Intro to Data Journalism as my seminar this year and I am super excited about it.
 I find using data to tell a story to be interesting and efficient and I am excited to learn more about it!
 I have no experience with coding but I hope to learn more using GitHub.

-My instagram is linked [here](https://www.instagram.com/daniellerosano/)
+My instagram can be found [here](https://www.instagram.com/daniellerosano/).

 ![chart](https://github.com/DanielleRosano/DanielleRosano.github.io/blob/master/Screen%20Shot%202020-09-17%20at%202.38.04%20PM.png?raw=true)